robzr/Rubot/README.md

 ).run
 ```

-Or by using Procs for conditions and actions, more [sophisticated bots can easily be made](examples).
+Or by using Procs or Methods for conditions and actions, more [sophisticated bots can easily be made](examples).

 <img src="https://raw.githubusercontent.com/robzr/instant-slack-bot/master/examples/pics/weather_bot_slack.png"
   alt="Example output from WeatherBot" height=542 width=815>